 YES.
-All directors, officers and employees are given a copy of the Company's Manual on Corporate Governance and Code of Ethics and Discipline and are required to sign an Acknowledgement Receipt that will be kept as part of the employee's 201 file.
+All directors, officers and employees are given a copy of the Company's Manual on Corporate Governance and Code of Business Conduct and Ethics and Discipline and are required to sign an Acknowledgement Receipt that will be kept as part of the employee's 201 file.
+Further, copies of the Code of Business Conduct and Ethics as well the Company policies have been uploaded to the company website for easy reference.